borgbackup/borg/docs/usage.rst

 name of the *last* file in the transaction.
 For example, transaction 11 spans files 6 to 11.

+In a real attack you'll likely want to keep the compromised repository intact to analyze what the attacker tried to achieve.
+It's also a good idea to make this copy just in case something goes wrong during the recovery.
+Since recovery is done by deleting some files, a hard link copy (``cp -al``) is sufficient.

 The first step to reset the repository to transaction 5, the last uncompromised transaction, is to remove the ``hints.N`` and ``index.N`` files in the repository (these two files are always expendable).
 In this example N is 13.